TriplyDB/Documentation/docs/triply-api/index.md

 ### Elastic

-The text search API returns a list of Linked Data entities based on a supplied text string.
-The text string is matched against the text in literals and IRIs that appear in the Linked Data description of the returned entities.
+The text search API returns a list of linked data entities based on a supplied text string.
+The text string is matched against the text in literals and IRIs that appear in the linked data description of the returned entities.

 The text search API is only available for a dataset after an